sarah-schmoller/lizzy/README.md

 pip install git+https://github.com/sarah-schmoller/lizzy.git
 ```

-To run, execute the following Python script:
+To run, start Python in your teminal and execute the following script:

 ```
 from lizzy import chatbot